sisidjidji/class-01/README.md

 # 3. PROCESS AND DESIGN :
 the following are the steps to create your new web site :

 * Understand who your target is and what information your web site is for

 * Map your web site

-* Wireframe it to organize the information that will need to go on each page
+* Wireframe to organize the information that will need to go on each page

 * Design it by using size ,color,style . use grouping and similarity to help simplify the information

 # Answer to the quizz:

 1. HTML USE ELEMENTS TO STRUCTURE A WEB PAGE.

 2. HTML IS FOR : The Hypertext Markup Language.

 3. HTML5 introduce a new set of element that allow you to divide up the parts of a pages.

-4. Its a Diagram that help structure the page
+4. Its a Diagram that help structure the page.

-5. First we have to include the css that states which element should rendered as block-level level element
+5. First we have to include the css that states which element should rendered as block-level element

       header,section,footer,aside,nav,article,figure,figurecaption {
      display:block;}

-Than we will insert this javascript code :
+Then we will insert this javascript code :

        [if lt IE 9]
        < script src=" http://html5shiv.googlecode/snv/trunk/html5.js ">